andrewdavidsmith/transferase/docs/command_line.md

 chr1.80000.90000        0.793103        0.839695
 ```

-Note: as suggested by the words `dataframe` and `dfscores`, this format is an
+Note1: as suggested by the words `dataframe` and `dfscores`, this format is an
 R data frame, so it can be loaded with `read.table("results_df.txt")` in R.

+Note2: after release 0.6.1, the names of output formats for the query command
+will change to better reflect how the formats relate to each other.

 Be aware that if you try to use a bin size that is too small, the server will
 reject your query.
 At the same time, if your bin size is too small most of the